broadinstitute/seqr/deploy/kubernetes/README.md

 However, for best results, you may want to first adjust the following parameters.
 *NOTE:* These file paths are relative to `~/code/seqr/deploy/kubernetes`

 `secrets/*/*.*` - these directories contain private or sensitive settings for each seqr component - such as passwords, tockens, and SSL keys.
 Changes to these files should not be committed to github.
-Istead they will be safely injected into relevant components during deployment using Kubernetes secret-related features.
+Instead they will be safely injected into relevant components during deployment using Kubernetes secrets-related features.

+     secrets/*/nginx/tls.* - SSL certificates to enable HTTPS secrets/*/postgres/postgres.* - the postgres database will be configured to require this username and password.
+The database isn't visible outside the Kubernetes internal network, so these are not the primary level of security. secrets/*/seqr/omim_key - this key can be obtained by filling out a form: https://omim.org/api

 `config/*-settings.yaml` - these files contain non-private settings for each type of deployment, and can be customized for local deployments (particularly gcloud-settings.yaml).